gaswirth/callboard/readme.md

 ### Backend instructions:

 - Copy the contents of `backend/wp-content` to a WordPress installation _(for now)_.
-Currently, the backend is looking for a WP install at `http://localhost/backend`, which will ultimately not be hard coded.
+Visit the Callboard settings page from the WP Dashboard to set your frontend URL.

 ### TODO

+- Integrate user-specified frontend URL automatically into necessary GraphQL CORS headers.
 - Improve this sad lil' readme